 Create yourself a stylish large tote bag with this free tote bag pattern.
+The large handbag is made with a variety of upcycled materials, with hand stitching for embellishment, your own padded handles and a magnetic closure.

 Large Denim Tote Bag Pattern